jimregan/notes/_posts/2021-06-05-wav2vec-u-notes.md

 But the GPU images on Kaggle are seriously broken.
 It could be by design: the handful of things I've tried that are run purely as a notebook seem to work well.
 Maybe conda is deliberately cobbled, maybe it's unintentional, but it fails more often than not.
 So anything that involves using a GPU: switch to Colab.

+## Caveat

+These are my notes for my own use, because once I've done a full trial run, I have some data I want to try out.
+I'm deliberately not adding additional text, mostly because I want the trial run to go as quickly as possible; that's failing for other reasons, but such is life.

+What I've done was based on my understanding, or best guess.
+I can guarantee that I was not smoking any illegal substances, but considering where I live, I can't guarantee that there was no second-hand smoke.

+There is [an issue](https://github.com/pytorch/fairseq/issues/3591) on fairseq's github where Alexei Baevski has said that better instructions are coming in a week or so, so maybe bide your time; he also offered to answer questions on that thread, so if you have questions, your best bet is to ask there.

 ## Step 0: Data

 In an ideal world, Kaggle's dataset uploader would Do The Right Thing when given a link to a zip file, or, rather, one of two Right Things: just download it, or download and unzip.
 Instead, it creates a directory for every file in the zip.